codexns/package_coverage/readme.md

 This command runs the tests contained within `dev/tests.py` and outputs the results in a output panel at the bottom of Sublime Text.

-Uses the quick panel to prompt the user for the package to test. *Only packages in the `Packages/` folder with a file named `dev/tests.py` will be presented.*
+Uses the quick panel to prompt the user for the package to test.
+Tests are run in a background thread, meaning the `sublime` API will not be accessible. *Only packages in the `Packages/` folder with a file named `dev/tests.py` will be presented.*

+### Run Tests in UI Thread

+The same as *Run Tests*, except the test are run in the UI thread, allowing access to the `sublime` API.

 ### Measure Coverage